 We’re looking forward to the Victorian Government’s forthcoming Energy Efficiency Strategy (expected in early 2016) to outline an ambitious plan for transforming Victoria’s building stock.

-- Energy efficiency is the cheapest and fastest way to cut our greenhouse emissions
+Energy efficiency is also one of the cheapest and fastest ways to cut our greenhouse emissions, and is a premium area for employment growth.

 While every house is different, most pre-2005 homes will see a significant improvement in performance from spending less than $5000 on basic measures such as: